adrianoc/cecilifier/Notes/redesign-code-generation.md

 enum BlockKind
 {
     Type,
-    Member
+    Member,
+    // Others ?

 }
 ```

-The code generation would keep a stack of such code blocks.

-The algorithm to generate code for a type/member would be something like:
+The code generation would keep a stack of such code blocks, and whenever it is going to start emitting code for a new type/member:

 1. Check the top of stack.
-If it is empty or the top of stack is `compatible` with the current type/member...
+2. If it is empty or the top of stack is `insertion compatible` with the current type/member, simply add keep
+   adding new lines to the generated code, as normal.
-2. If the code block at the top of the stack is not compatible, follows the previous code block until a compatible one is found.
+3. otherwise, follow the list of code blocks (starting with the top of the stack) until a compatible one is found.
-3. Take the `FirstLine` of the code block found in step 2 as the `InsertionPoint` for the current type/member.
+4. Take the `FirstLine` of the code block found in step 3 as the `InsertionPoint`.
-4. Instantiate and push a new code block for the current type/member.
+5. Instantiate and push a new code block for the current type/member setting the `InsertionPoint` to the value found in step 4.

-So for the example above, the algorithm would generate go as:
+So given the code above (`TestData.cs`), the algorithm would go as:
 1. Visit the `compilation unit`
-1. Visit the type `Foo` and push a code block for it (`InsertionPoint` would be the set to `null` since there's no previous code block)
+1. Visit the type declaration `class Foo` and push a code block for it (`InsertionPoint` set to `null` as there's no previous code block)
-1. Various calls happens to generate code for type `Foo`.
-These calls would simply append the generated code to the existing list of instructions.
+1. Various calls happens to generate code for type `Foo` appending the generated code to the existing list of instructions.
-1. Visit the method `Bar` and push a code block for it (`InsertionPoint` would be the set to the `null` also, since adding methods on existing types is a compatible operation)
+1. Visit the method `Bar` and push a code block for it (`InsertionPoint` set to the `null` also, as adding members to a type is `insertion compatible` operation)
-1. Various calls happens to generate code for method `Bar`.
-These calls would simply append the generated code to the existing list of instructions.
+1. Various calls happens to generate code for method `Bar` simply appending the generated code to the existing list of instructions.
-1. While visiting `Span<byte> b = new byte[] {1, 2, 3, 4, 5, 6, 7, 8};` the need for a synthetic type/field appears (PrivateImplementationDetails).
+1. While visiting `Span<byte> b = new byte[] {1, 2, 3, 4, 5, 6, 7, 8};` the need for a synthetic type/field appears (`PrivateImplementationDetails`).
-1. Check the top of the stack (method `Bar`) and find that it is not compatible with a `type` (methods cannot have types declared inside it) and would follow the previous code block (type `Foo`).
+1. Check the top of the stack (method `Bar`) and find that it is not `insertion compatible` with a `type` (methods cannot have types declared inside them)
+1. Get the code block previous to the one for the `Bar` method, i.e, the one for the type `Foo`.
-1. Find that the type `Foo` is compatible with a `type` and would use its `FirstLine` as the `InsertionPoint` for the new code block.
+1. Find that that block is `insertion compatible` with a `type` and would use its `FirstLine` as the `InsertionPoint` for the new code block.
 1. Instantiate and push a new code block for the synthetic type.
 1. When adding new generated code lines, these lines would be inserted before the `InsertionPoint` of the current code block, i.e, before the first line of `Foo`.
-1. After adding some generated code, there's a need to add a field to the class we are
+1. After adding some generated code, there's a need to add a field to the class we are emitting;
-   emitting;
-1. Check the top of the stack (type `Foo`) and find that it is compatible with a `field`
+1. Check the top of the stack (type `PrivateImplementationDetails`) and find that it is compatible with a `field`
-1. Instantiate and push a new code block for the synthetic field ('InsertionPoint' is the same as the `InsertionPoint` for the valid code block found in the previous step).
+1. Instantiate and push a new code block for the synthetic field (`InsertionPoint` is the same as the `InsertionPoint` for the valid code block found in the previous step).
+1. Code generation for the synthetic field finishes: pop the top of the stack.
+Now code block for `PrivateImplementationDetails` is the top of the stack
+1. Any new synthetic members added to this type would be added to the end of the previous added one.
+1. Code generation for `PrivateImplementationDetails` type finishes: pop the top of the stack.
+Now code block for `Bar` is the top of the stack
+1. Code generation for `Bar` resumes appending new generated lines to the end of list (`Bar.InsertionPoint = null`)
+1. Code generation for `Bar` finishes: pop the top of the stack.
+Now code block for `Foo` is the top of the stack
+1. Code generation for `Foo` resumes appending new generated lines to the end of list (`Foo.InsertionPoint = null`)

-This approach would make the code generation more predictable and easier to understand, as the generated code would be more linear and the synthetic types/members would be generated in a better context.
+This approach would make the generated code more predictable and easier to understand as it would be more linear.

 The downside of this approach is that the actual mapping from `original source` -> `cecilified code` is done when each new line is added and assumes the lines does not move after that.
 One possible fix for that could be:
 1. Keep track of first/last entry in the mapping array for each code block